blabond/ioBroker.maxxi-charge/docs/en/README.md

 ## Datapoints

-The adapter dynamically creates datapoints based on the information returned by the CCU:
+The adapter dynamically creates datapoints based on the information returned by the CCU.
+Here is a small excerpt of the datapoint structure layout:

 | Datapoint                   | Description                            |
 |-----------------------------|----------------------------------------|